-Our team of experienced housing solicitors has advised on over 45 local authority stock transfers, from around the UK, including two of the three most recent transfers, the first tenant-led transfer and the first ever mutual stock transfer).
+Our team of experienced housing solicitors advise on multi-million-pound tenanted stock rationalisation projects, have advised on over 45 local authority stock transfers, from around the UK, and advised on the first ever mutual stock transfer).

-As experts in large portfolio disposals and acquisitions, we have acted on innovative stock acquisitions of over 1100 units, involving a complex funding model, as well as stock swaps.
+We are innovative in our approach, and acted on a stock acquisition of over 1,100 units, involving a complex funding model.
+We also advise on stock swaps.
 Specifically, we act for a national registered provider on their strategic acquisition and disposal programme.
 We are equally able to deal with a high volume of small disposals/acquisitions, as large-scale transactions involving 100s or 1000s of units.

 A few examples of the stock transfers we’ve worked on…